freeCodeCamp/freeCodeCamp/guide/english/java/exception-handling/index.md

 ---
 ## What is an Exception?

-An exception is an unwanted or unexpected event, which occurs during the execution of a program i.e at run time, that disrupts the normal flow of the program’s instructions.
+An exception is an unwanted or unexpected event, which occurs during the execution of a program i.e at run time, that disrupts the normal flow of the program instructions.

 ## Error vs Exception